Alfoz

-Alfoz ([alˈfɔθ]) is a municipality in the Spanish Galician province of Lugo.
-It is in the region of A Mariña Central.
+Alfoz ([alˈfɔθ]) is a municipality in the province of Lugo, in the autonomous community of Galicia, Spain.
+It is in the comarca of A Mariña Central.
 It borders the municipalities of Foz, Mondoñedo, Abadín and O Valadouro.

 The population in 2008 was 2,133 people according to the municipal register of inhabitants.
 Alfoz is the antipodes of the University of Canterbury in Christchurch, New Zealand.